bzyjin/fadesort/README.md

 - Add (up-to-date) visualization videos
 - Translate recursive, binary-search based merge decisions into stack-based algorithm (e.g. *TimSort*, *PowerSort*)
 - Assess benefits of "galloping merges"
-    - Experiment with alternative methods to exploit run structure (preferably with minimal cost)
+    - Experiment with alternative methods to exploit run structure (preferably with minimal performance expense)
 - Develop a fallback sorting algorithm (i.e. plain merge sort) for when quicksort degrades
     - Possibly avert this with a proper pivot selection algorithm
 - Develop a more rigorous test suite for stability checking